|

 Documented" says about HALT and PC

+is wrong.)
 If a special reset pulse occurs

 when